artefactual/atom-docs/admin-manual/customization/authentication.rst

 from both AtoM and the IAM server.

 Enabling OIDC authentication requires manually editing a few config files.
-For more information on how to do this, see :ref:`customization-config-files`
+For more information on how to do this, see :ref:`customization-config-files`.

 ..
 NOTE::